tot-ra/vector-bible/README.md

 ```

 ### 1. Postgres + pgvector
+✅ Fast search
+✅ Data is stored in Postgres, so no need to sync data between databases
+🟡 Operators are not the most intuitive

-Was unable to install pgvector on Postgres 14 and 15, so used Postgres 16.4
+❌ could not install pgvector on Postgres 14 and 15, only version 16 worked
+❌ faced `psycopg2.errors.UndefinedFunction: operator does not exist: text <-> vector` when installing extension because
+  operators were installed into public schema instead of `store`.
+Had to reset the image and set extension installation under `store` schema.

 ```
 docker-compose -f docker-compose.pgvector.yml up postgres --build python -m pip install "psycopg[binary]" python 1-pgvector.py
 ```

-Issues faced:

-- could not install pgvector on Postgres 14 and 15
-- faced `psycopg2.errors.UndefinedFunction: operator does not exist: text <-> vector` when installing extension because
-  operators were installed into public schema instead of `store`.

 #### How to visualize embeddings